ISE student groups undergo transition

 The ISE student societies went through a transition year this year by merging from four groups into two.

-The Institute of Industrial and Systems Engineers (IISE) and Illinois Society of General Engineers (ISGE) merged to become IISE, one social, service and professional society.
+The Institute of Industrial and Systems Engineers (IISE) and Illinois Society of General Engineers (ISGE) merged to become IISE, one social, service, and professional society.
 Alpha Pi Mu and Gamma Epsilon, the IE and GE honor societies, respectively, merged to become Alpha Pi Mu.
-The two former GE societies were absorbed by the IE societies because the IE societies have national organizations that they are a local chapter of.
+The two former GE societies were absorbed by the IE societies because the IE societies are local chapters of national organizations.

-The national organization of IISE changed their name in May 2016 from Institute of Industrial Engineers (IIE) to Institute of Industrial and Systems Engineers (IISE), which perfectly coincided with the GE name change.
+The national organization of IISE changed its name in May 2016 from Institute of Industrial Engineers (IIE) to Institute of Industrial and Systems Engineers (IISE), which perfectly coincided with the GE name change.

 Throughout the 2016-2017 school year, each pair of executive boards worked together to join the groups into a singular group.
 Merging the groups gave students a new opportunity to interact with ISE students outside of their major.

-Lara Flasch, a senior in industrial engineering and the president of IISE, said: “Working more closely and eventually merging with ISGE this year has been a great experience! with IE's and SED's coming together, there is now a bigger and better club with more membership, more corporate connections, and more opportunities.
+Lara Flasch, a senior in industrial engineering and the president of IISE, says: “Working more closely and eventually merging with ISGE this year has been a great experience.
+With IEs and SEDs coming together, there is now a bigger and better club with more membership, more corporate connections, and more opportunities.
 I have enjoyed becoming friends with more SED majors and holding our events all together.”